 Most of your favorite coffee drinks including Latte, Americanos, and Cappuccinos are made with an espresso shot as a base.

-According to the specialty coffee association, the definition of Espresso is:
+According to the Specialty Coffee Association, the definition of Espresso is:

 “Espresso is a 25–35ml (.85–1.2 ounce [×2 for double]) beverage prepared from 7–9 grams (14–18 grams for a double) of coffee through which clean water of 195°–205°F (90.5°–96.1°C) has been forced at 9–10 atmospheres of pressure, and where the grind of the coffee is such that the brew time is 20–30 seconds.
 While brewing, the flow of espresso will appear to have the viscosity of warm honey and the resulting beverage will exhibit a thick, dark golden crema.
 Espresso should be prepared specifically for and immediately served to its intended consumer.”